Princess Kathleen Defueling

 March , 2010

-Working from physical measurements and old ships drawings a 3D computer model of the wreck was created.
-This allowed engineers to develop a pumping plan to access the tanks through hot tapping in order to remove as much of the oil as possible.
-Using hot water circulation through the tanks more than 130,000 gallons of fuel oil was recovered from the S/S PRINCESS KATHLEEN.
-Divers also penetrated into the ship and recovered an additional 218,000 gallons of oil and contaminated water that had migrated from the corroded fuel piping system into other areas of the wreck.
+Once it was known how much oil remained in her deteriorating tanks, the decision was made to remove the oil from the Princess Kathleen.
+Using the 3D model, the engineers developed a pumping plan to access the tanks through hot tapping in order to remove as much of the oil as possible.
+Due to the age of the oil and the location’s cold water temperature, the oil had to be heated to allow for pumping.
+Using hot water circulation through the tanks, more than 130,000 gallons of fuel oil was recovered from the Princess Kathleen.
+Divers also penetrated into the ship and recovered 2,500 lbs of solid waste and an additional 218,000 gallons of oily water that had migrated from the corroded fuel piping system into other areas of the wreck.

 3/31/10: (Anchorage Press)